-For those students who are having difficulty in a general classroom environment, all school districts and open enrollment charter school must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based
+For those students who are having difficulty in a general classroom environment, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention ("RtI").
+The implementation of RtI has the potential to have a positive impact on the ability of districts and charter schools to meet the needs of all struggling students.